 A modified game of croquet can be played on a table or carpet as well as on a lawn.
-The size of a croquet lawn is 3 y 54, by 2 8 M, and, as far as possible, any modified game should be played on a surface having the same proportions; for example, a floor game 5 yd. by 4 yd., or a table space of 4 ft.
+The size of a croquet lawn is 3; y 40, by a 3; 4, and, as far as possible, any modified game should be played on a surface having the same proportions; for example, a floor game j yd. by 4 yd., or a table space of 4 ft.
 6 in. by 3 ft.
-6 in. well adapted to circumstances.

-The floor game can be played with ordinary tennis balls and ping-pong halls for the table game.
+6 in. would do.
+The lay-out shown on the next page can be adapted to circumstances.
+The floor game can be played with ordinary tennis balls and ping-pong balls for the table game.
 The hoops and mallets should be made to suit.
-Hoops are easily made from \$\frac{1}{2}\$ in. dia. iron rod for use on the floor, and with \$\frac{1}{2}\$ in. dia. galvanised wire for the table.
-It will be seen that the hoops are supported by bottom extensions made from 1⁄2 in. dia. iron rod for use on the floor, and with 1⁄2 in. dia. galvanised wire for the table.
+Hoops are easily made from $j{\rm in}$ dia.
+Iron of for use on the floor, and with $j{\rm in}$ dia, galvanised wire for the table.
+It will be seen that the hoops are supported by bottom extensions made from i in. dia. iron rod for use on the floor, and with i in. dia. galvanised wire for the table.
 It will be seen that the hoops are supported by bottom extensions to form feet.
 One or two posts will be needed according to the game to be played, for floor use an 18 in. length of broomstick should be screwed to a 6 in. circle of zinc or stout tinned sheet.
-Dowel rod of 1⁄2 in. diameter, mounted on a tin disc, will do for the table.

-Mallets for floor use may be made from lengths of old wooden currain rails or any round wood about 21⁄2 in. dia., but equally effective heads can be made from short lengths of stout postal tube filled in with cork or wood discs.
+Dowel rod of $\frac{1}{2}$ in. diameter, mounted on a tin disc, will do for the table.
+Mallets for floor use may be made from lengths of old wooden currain rails or any round wood about $\frac{1}{2}$ in. dia., but equally effective heads can be made from short lengths of stout posal tube filled in with cork or wood discs.
 The diagram on the next page gives a section of a suitable head.
 The core should be glued in securely and should be strong enough to stand up to the work required.
-Handles, approximately 3; in. long, may be either lengths of dowelling or bamboo; if the latter material is used the inside should be plagged at the end so that a screw can be driven in from the outside of the lead.
-The mallets for table croquet can be made from suitable dowelling to the sizes given.
+Handles, approximately $\frac{1}{2}$ in. long, may be either lengths of dowelling or bamboo; if the latter so that a screw can be driven in from the outside of the head.
+The enalter for table croquet can be made from suitable dowelling to the sizes given.
 In both games the ordinary rules of croquet should be followed.